 Approved DL Platforms in Minnesota

-- The platforms for which training and support are provided are Burlington English, i-Pathways (formerly GED-i), Plato Edmentum, Northstar Digital Literacy Assessment, and (through 12/31/16) Skills Tutor; and for Adult Diplomas programs, Learner Web.
+- The platforms for which training and support are provided are Burlington English, i-Pathways (formerly GED-i), Plato Edmentum, and the Northstar Digital Literacy Assessment; and for Adult Diploma programs, Learner Web.
 Contact Margo Hernandez for assistance on Burlington English, t Susan Wetenkamp-Brandt for assistance on Plato Edmentum and i-Pathways, Julia Tabbut for Learner Web, and firstname.lastname@example.org for Northstar.
 License fees for these platforms are also paid by the State.

 - ABE programs are welcome to use any of the other approved platforms, but training will not be provided and fees will not be paid at the state level.

 English for All, Crossroads Cafe, Putting English to Work, and Teach Me English (in ASL).

 No. There is a wide range of tools available for use in MN to make sure there is a range of learning opportunities available to meet our the needs of diverse ABE institutions and learners.
 Each program decides what it wants to provide and support.
 However, to download a chart correlating appropriate student NRS levels with each platform, click HERE.

-The scores listed are suggestions that reflect the ability levels generally needed to benefit.
+The scores listed for specific platforms are suggestions that reflect the ability levels generally needed to benefit.
 However, students at lower levels may be able to benefit, especially in a hybrid setting.
 Students at lower than suggested levels should be monitored to ensure they are progressing.